cmaudlin123/linux_survey/README.md

 # linux_survey
-THis is a script to pull back baseline netstat, files, and processes from linux systems
+This tool is used to pull back directory, process, netstat, and driver information from linux hosts.